We had a great a line up of speakers and talks for the 2019 conference as you will see below

 Tony speaks the world over at technology events highlighting key risks with the internet of things, automotive and maritime and key payment systems.
 Tony is able to illustrate and demonstrate critical issues in these systems in a way the audiences of all levels can understand.
 He has spoken at PCI events in Europe and Asia, at the SC Congress in London, technical conferences such as BSides and many other partner events, including speaking at the US Congress, European Central Bank and the European Parliament.

-Ivan Reedman, Global Hardware Security Capability Development Lead, X-Force Red, IBM
+Ivan Reedman, Hardware Security Capability Practice Lead, NCC Group

 With more a 30 years in research and development, and in excess of 8 years in offensive hardware tool development, Ivan Reedman (aka ToyM4ker) brings with him deep hardware design and development experience, from switching power supplies through to complex embedded systems.